 In the early 1970s, there were very few dental insurance carriers.
 It wasn’t until the auto companies negotiated dental insurance coverage that we saw a boom in the dental insurance industry.
 The first policies that were written for the auto companies, the biggest employers in our state of Michigan, were wonderful.
 They included a $1000 insurance maximum.
 Can you imagine having $1000 in 1970 to assist you with your dental needs?
 One thousand dollars in 1970 would buy a lot — that was almost half the cost of a car and gas was only 29 cents a gallon!
 Most people using their dental benefits in the 70s couldn’t even use their entire maximum.

 Sadly the insurance industry has not kept up with inflation, and most policies today still have that 1970s $1000 maximum.
 When adjusted for inflation, $1000 in 1970 is worth nearly $5600 today.
 Conversely, $1000 today was worth roughly $184 in 1970.

 What's more, only half the population even has dental insurance.
 (Even those patients who qualify for state-funded plans are not applying for this benefit.)
 If you don't have dental insurance through your employer, it's difficult to get insurance (except through Aflac) and rarely worth it anyhow.

 It can sometimes be difficult to figure out what your policy pays for and how much.
 There are hundreds of insurance companies, and each company has hundreds of different policies from which your employer may choose, each with different payment levels.

-For your convenience, we will file your insurance claim for you and payment will come directly to our office — you will pay only your copayment at the time of treatment.
-With the information provided by your insurance carrier, we will calculate your co-payment as accurately as possible.
+For your convenience, we will file your insurance claim for you and payment will come directly to our office — you will pay only your co-payment at the time of treatment.
+With the information provided by the insurance carrier, we will calculate your co-payment as accurately as possible.
 Occasionally there are small differences and we will always either credit your account or send you a statement if there is a remaining balance.